 They recently re-opened on September 12th, after being closed for six months with new guidelines for social distancing that made the whole experience super safe and enjoyable.

 From vibrant gardens to stunning view of the Hudson River, our visit to the Cloisters was a magical escape back in time that

 Social Distancing and Safety at The Met Cloisters

-Admission to The Met Cloisters will be by timed entry when it re-opens on September 12.
-General admission tickets can be secured online in advance in one-hour increments.
+Admission to The Met Cloisters is admitted by a timed entry that can be secured online in advance in one-hour increments and limited to 25 percent of the Museum’s maximum capacity.
 New Yorkers and New York, New Jersey, and Connecticut students can reserve timed admission online, and such visitors may also pay as they wish at the on-site ticketing desk.
-Members show their membership card for direct entry into the galleries.
-Admission tickets include same-day entry to The Met Cloisters, The Met Fifth Avenue, and all exhibitions.